NiyatiGarg/Real-time-react-application/README.md

 * Keycloak for authentication
 * React.js
 * react-konva for drawing
-* css & react-bootstrap for UI styling
+* CSS & react-bootstrap for UI styling
-* yarn as package manager
+* yarn as a package manager

 ## Available Scripts